309thEDDGE/conda-vendor/README.md

 By default `conda-vendor` uses a set of packages tied to the `--platform` options.
 To override this selection use the `--virtual-package-spec` options with the path to a spec yaml.
-The yaml should have look something like
+The yaml should look something like
 ```yaml
 subdirs:
   linux-64: